KickApp/wt-marcin/README.md

 This web-application project consists of two parts:

-1. back-end in Node.js (`/server`);
+1. backend in Node.js (`/server`);
-2. front-end in React (`/client`).
+2. frontend in React (`/fronted`).

 ## Running the project

-In order to run the project you need to open the front-end while having the back-end running at the same time.
+In order to run the project you need to open the frontend while having the backend running at the same time.

-### Running the back-end
+### Running the backend

 Prerequsites: